looker-open-source/components/internal_docs/figma.md

 At the beginning of a project it must go through the design process.
 All designer must connect with the Lens team to review or propose new components with dependent teams and start a dialog around how to integrate Lens into upcoming and current projects.
 Follow these steps:

 1. Structure & Propose:
-  a.
-Go over the project brief for the upcoming cycle wit the [Lens](#) team b.Review existing components and assets that could be reused in your designs c.Discuss semantic naming slots, UI patterns, and best practices
+  - Go over the project brief for the upcoming cycle wit the [Lens](https://looker.slack.com/messages/C9NHFLY0G) team
+  - Review existing components and assets that could be reused in your designs
+  - Discuss semantic naming slots, UI patterns, and best practices

 2. Review & Revise: Set up times to review and continue the collaboration process.
-These reviews can be scheduled as weekly check ins or during open hours available on the design google calendar a.Walkthrough designs, proposals, and UI components with the Lens team b.Refine & resolve any questions or concerns
+These reviews can be scheduled as weekly check ins or during open hours available on the design google calendar
+  - Walkthrough designs, proposals, and UI components with the Lens team
+  - Refine & resolve any questions or concerns

 ## Proposing a new component